 There are so many things that need to be uncovered.
 Every day, sexual addiction and the sexual behaviors associated with it is becoming more and more accepted in our society.
 It’s something we all know exists, but no one wants to talk about it or even think about it.
 Sexual addiction has become a medical problem from which no one can escape – not pop stars, not movie stars, and not even athletes.
 It’s been a problem affecting celebrities around the globe for years, and while some refuse to admit it, others have sought help for the addiction with sex addiction specialists.
 The goal of treatment is sexual gratification through sexual health.

 Understanding sex addiction?

-To understand sex addiction, one must first appreciate that it is a physiological and psychological sexual disorder.
-Even though the person who has the disease may feel they can stop whenever they want, this is not usually the case.
-Instead, the addict will seek out their drug of choice – whether it be porn, phone sex lines, or prostitutes – then use them in a way that damages them both physically and mentally.
+To understand sex addiction, one must first appreciate that it is a physiological and psychological sexual disorder and its negative consequences.
+Even though the person who has the disease may feel physical health, they can stop whenever they want, this is not usually the case.
+Instead, the addict will seek out their drug of choice – whether it be porn, phone sex lines, or prostitutes – then use them in a way that damages them both physically causing mental health issues.
 Those suffering from this sexual addiction use their encounters as a means of escape from the pressures in their lives.
 Like other addictions – such as alcohol, drugs, or gambling – sex addicts feel they have to resort to sexual activity to cope with their everyday lives.

 Contrary to popular belief, no specific amount of sex, masturbation, or porn viewing classifies as sex addiction.
 Instead, the behaviors must persist over time and in most cases have negative consequences for someone to be defined as an addict.
 Determining factors include feelings of shame about their actions, comparing themselves to others, and having difficulty controlling their behavior even though they know it’s destructive.